A Montessori preschool experience,

 NACCRRA APPROVED

 Montessori Children’s House of Lemon Grove is proud to have met the qualifications required by the National Association of Child Care Resource and Referral Agencies (NACCRRA) under Child Care Aware® of America for our Military Families.
+This is a testament to our unwavering commitment to excellence.

 OMCC

 • We are an approved facility for Operation Military Child Care (OMCC).
-The OMCC program provides fee assistance for Families of Sailors who are deployed or attached to a ship.
+The OMCC program provides fee assistance for Families of Sailors deployed or attached to a ship.
 It also assists geographically dispersed Marines and activated Reservists living more than 30 miles from an installation.

 MCCYN